realbakari/Bakari-Mustafa-Site/press-kit.md

 ## Biography Variations

 ### 100-Word Bio
 Bakari Mustafa is an African-born Australian entrepreneur, technologist, and former refugee.
 Born in Burundi and raised in Malawi, he migrated to Australia in 2015.
-Bakari serves on the leadership team at Networking African-Australians in Melbourne, empowering African-Australian youth through education and leadership programs.
+Bakari serves on the leadership team at Networking African-Australians in Melbourne, supporting African-Australian youth through education and leadership programs.
 He founded Mentors Outreach, a platform connecting young professionals with mentors and investors.
 His initiatives include Dzaleka Connect (supporting Dzaleka refugee camp residents), Hungry Innovators (a non-profit STEM education organization), and the Transition Phase Podcast (2018-2019).
-Bakari is passionate about using technology and entrepreneurship to create positive social impact.
+Bakari uses technology and entrepreneurship to support community-focused work.

 ### 50-Word Bio
 Bakari Mustafa is an African-born Australian entrepreneur and former refugee.
 He serves on the leadership team at Networking African-Australians and founded Mentors Outreach, a platform connecting young professionals with mentors.
 Passionate about technology and social impact, Bakari empowers youth through education, leadership development, and community engagement.

 ### One-Liner
-African-born Australian entrepreneur and community leader empowering youth through technology, education, and mentorship.
+African-born Australian entrepreneur and community leader supporting youth through technology, education, and mentorship.

 ---